CAP Prize 2019 | Short List

 Land of Ibeji, 2018

-‘Land of Ibeji’ is a collaborative photographic project discovering the mythology of twinhood in Nigeria.
-West Africa and specifically Yoruba-land (Nigeria’s South West) has ten times more twins than any other region in the world.
-“Ibeji” meaning 'double birth' and ‘the inseparable two’ in Yoruba stands for the ultimate harmony between two people.
+‘Land of Ibeji’ is a collaborative photographic project discovering the mythology of twinhood in Nigeria“Ibeji” meaning 'double birth' and ‘the inseparable two’ in Yoruba stands for the ultimate harmony between two people, the rate of twin births in West Africa is about four times higher than in the rest of the world.
+The centre of this twin zone is Igbo-Ora, a sleepy southwest town in Nigeria.

 Communities have developed cultural practices in response to this high twin birth rate that vary from veneration to demonization.
 In some areas, shrines are built to worship the spirit of the twin and celebrations are held in their honor.
 In others, twins are vilified and persecuted for their perceived role in bringing bad luck in particular to rural communities.
 In Yoruba beliefs each human has a spiritual counterpart, an unborn spirit double.
 In the case of twins the spiritual double has been born on earth.
 The friction, between communities celebrating twins and rejecting them, lies in perception of the twin as an extremely powerful spirit.
 Some see it as threat and as something that cannot remain on earth and has to be sent back to the heavens where it normally resides.